 He established the Pax Romana, a period of relative peace and stability that lasted for over two centuries.

-The Roman Empire expanded under his rule, reaching its greatest extent.
+The Roman Empire expanded under his rule, reaching its greatest extent to date.

 The legacy of the Second Triumvirate is complex.
 On one hand, it marked the end of the Roman Republic, a political system that had lasted for centuries.